devilyouwei/devilyouwei/docs/README.md

 - **Title:** Technical Partner, Board Member
 - **Location:** Shenzhen, China
-- **Responsibilities:** Lead technology strategy and company decisions; define AI and robotics roadmap with focus on LLM/VLM, multi-agent systems, and embodied intelligence for diverse platforms such as robotic arms and quadruped robots
+- **Responsibilities:** Lead technology strategy and company decisions; define AI and robotics roadmap with focus on multimodal LLMs, multi-agent systems, and embodied intelligence for diverse platforms such as robotic arms and quadruped robots

 **Institute of Intelligent Computing Technology, Suzhou, CAS (IICT)**
 _Suzhou Branch, Institute of Computing Technology, Chinese Academy of Sciences_